fiskaltrust/rollout-doc/technical-operations/middleware/helper.md

 #### Introduction

-The POS API Helper allows data for digital receipts to be uploaded directly.
-With this Helper, uploading data from your local queue to the endpoint is fast enough to display a digital receipt on a customer's digital gadget.
-The POS API Helper is available in each of Fiskaltrust`s country-specific portals and works similarly to a proxy.
+The POS-API Helper allows data for digital receipts to be uploaded directly.
+With this Helper, uploading data from your local queue to the fiskaltrust backend is fast enough to display a digital receipt on a consument's digital device.
+The POS-API Helper is available in each of Fiskaltrust`s country-specific portals and works similarly to a proxy.

-You, as a PosDealer configure a POS-API Helper in the fiskaltrust.Portal (Configuration / Helpers) of your PosOperator and assign this to each CashBox (Configuration / CashBox) that uses digital receipts.
+You, as a PosDealer configure a POS-API Helper in the account of your PosOperator and assign this to each CashBox that uses digital receipts.

 :::caution Risk of confusion